Japanese report: Panasonic wants to build electric vehicle battery plant in Kansas or Oklahoma

-Japanese electronics company Panasonic wants to buy land in Kansas or Oklahoma to construct a multi-billion-dollar factory to supply Tesla with lithium-ion batteries, Japan public broadcaster NHK has reported.
+Japanese electronics company Panasonic wants to buy land in Kansas or Oklahoma to build a multibillion-dollar factory to supply Tesla with lithium-ion batteries, according to reporting from Japan public broadcaster NHK.

-The states are being considered because they are close to Texas, where Tesla is preparing a new electric vehicle plant, according to the report.
+The states are being considered, according to the report, because they are close to Texas, where Tesla is preparing a new electric vehicle plant.

 Panasonic and Tesla have partnered for some time.
 Both companies operate a "gigafactory" outside Reno, Nevada.